Dragon-S20/animation-text-effect/README.md

 # animation-text-effect

-You can see the result on my website : preloader-page.netlify.app
+You can see the result on my website : https://preloader-page.netlify.app/